Welcome to Trinity CE Primary School

 Download File

-This year the governors will be again supporting the school to address school development priorities and to mitigate the negative impact of Covid-19 and budget constraints.
-The focus this year will be on further strengthening the school curriculum, implementing work to support the recovery of learning, especially in writing, continuing to mitigate the negative impact of Covid-19, including maintaining high standards of behaviour that we have always upheld, especially in Early Years and KS1, and finally continuing to strive for high levels of attainment and progress to ensure pupils can be ‘the best they can be’.
+This year the governors will be again supporting the school to address school development priorities and to ensure the school provides the best possible education for our pupils.
+The focus this year will be on further strengthening the school’s SEND provision, continued SIAMs preparation, Subject Leadership development, consolidation of quality first teaching across the school and finally continuing to strive for high levels of attainment and progress to ensure pupils are ‘keeping up’ with the demands of the national standards and can be ‘the best they can be’.

 Picture